Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Get file content from a Codeup repository' with a specific verb and resource.
-It distinguishes itself from sibling tools like create_file or update_file.
+The description clearly states it retrieves file content from a Codeup repository, using a specific verb and resource.
+It distinguishes from sibling tools like list_files (listing files) or compare, but could be more explicit about what 'content' entails.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.